marcoGarranzo206/pyBRIM/README.md

 # Overview

 Finding communities is a very common and important step in most network analysis.
+Network communities can help find groups of similar nodes, such as users in a social network, groups of products and buyers from sales data,  proteins that belong to similar pathways in a metabolic network, or groups of drugs in a drug interaction network.

 Many community finding algorithms are based on Newmans modularity optimization, initially design for "normal" networks (unweighted, unsigned).
 Here I implement algorithms for community finding in python for specifically bipartite networks, signed or unsigned, based on the BRIM algorithm.
 There is additionally a meta clustering module for combining results from different algorithm runs.

 # Dependencies